Unless I’m invoicing clients at the end of the month, I don’t like math. There is a Chinese in the household for all my number needs.

 In a church, to boot, because the only officials authorized to perform a ceremony, even a civil one, were interdenominational Ministers licensed by the Province of Ontario.

 Damn, my own anarchist parents have been living as common-law partners for over thirty years.
 But true to their liberal values, they took the news in stride, even though they had never met Feng at the time.

 On March 30, 2005, we drove to Niagara Falls.
 We picked up two simple gold rings on the way in Toronto and showed up at the wedding chapel.
 We had no witnesses, it was just the two of us.
 It all went very fast.
 We said “I do”, a couple of pictures were snapped and we left.
 Honestly, I have very few memories of the whole thing—it felt unreal.

 What I do remember is the following ten years.
 I took the vows seriously, and I believe Feng did too.
 “For better, for worse, for richer, for poorer, in sickness and in health…”—yep, this sounds like the past decade.
 We went through tough times when one of us was down with luck or sick or injured, we had stressful moments, we worked hard, we argued, we fought against each other and against the world.

-But we also grew together, learned about the world, traveled to amazing places, helped each other, challenged each other to be better, built something together.
+But we also grew together, learned about the world, travelled to amazing places, helped each other, challenged each other to be better, and built something together.

-Feng is the only person I can live with, the only person who know every aspect of my personality.
+Feng is the only person I can live with, the only person who knows every aspect of my personality.
 He is strong, smart, stubborn and adventurous.
 He never eats my stash of chocolate and I leave his ice cream alone.
-I often refer to him as “the most self-sufficient person ever” and it’s true—he always seems to know what he is doing, he is confident and never follow the crowd.
-Yeah, it can be annoying sometime, but sharing his world and his fucked up theories made me go further than I ever thought I would.
-We have an interesting life, I think, even though we sometime sail through storms.
+I often refer to him as “the most self-sufficient person ever” and it’s true—he always seems to know what he is doing, he is confident and never follows the crowd.
+Yeah, it can be annoying sometimes, but sharing his world and his fucked up theories made me go further than I ever thought I would.
+We have an interesting life, I think, even though we sail through storms.